Seth A. Taft

 Teach

-Teaching also affords me the opportunity to refine my understanding of musical and pedagogical concepts.
+Teaching also affords me the opportunity to refine my understanding of what I am teaching.
 I love when students ask questions to which I don't know the answers or derail my entire lesson plan to discuss a fringe case that doesn't fit neatly into the conceptual framework we're discussing.
-It makes me a better musician and teacher, and it means that next year's lesson will be all the more useful.
+It's fun and interesting, and it makes me a better teacher and pratitioner of what I'm teaching.

 Play

 My primary instrument is the saxophone, especially the baritone and alto saxes.
-As a music educator, I don't get as much time to play as I would like.
+I don't get as much time to play as I would like, but that helps me enjoy all the more when I do get to!
 Although most of my playing happens in traditional Western art music idioms and their derivatives, I enjoy playing pop tunes, especially well-written children's music, and can be heard playing in some unexpected places.

 I also enjoy playing most other traditional band instruments, especially low brass and percussion.
 I also have a deep-seated love of obscure folk instruments, including the Chinese erhu and Irish bodhrán, which I have unfortunately not yet found the time to learn to play well.